Fatihmaull/lokalii/job-interview.md

 so i've used and will use a few or more Technologies to develop and build LOKALII to it's maximum capacity and prospect and being a fully sustainable apps.
 In this early phase of development, i've used some kind of technology, including;
 - Computational Machine, a borrowed old l2015 laptop with Intel core-i7 inside, along with 8GB of ram and 256GB of SolidStateDrive which can help me boot faster, and extra memory of 1TB by an old HDD
 - Smartphone with 2019 main processing unit, sometimes for the emulator.
+- Windows 10 as the main OS for the Computing Machine that i use.
 - Google, we definetely heard about google and use it a lot to be our sources and tutorials
 - YouTube for tutorials and walktrough
 - high-level programming language including Dart for Frontend and UI design, Java and Javascript for the web-server, and python for the backend services.